Supported domain control validation (DCV) methods for domain prevalidation

 HTTP Practical Demonstration with unique filename

-To validate your domains, you can prevalidate your domains or complete the DCV as part of the certificate request process.
+To validate your domains, you can prevalidate your domains or do the DCV as part of the certificate request process.
 Per industry standards, a domain's validation is valid for 397 days (approximately 13 months).

 Domain prevalidation